Islamic University College, Ghana

 The Islamic University College, Ghana is one of the private universities in Ghana.
-It is located at East Legon in the Greater Accra Region.
+It is located at East Legon, Adjringanor in the Greater Accra Region.
 It was established in 2000 by Dr. Abdolmajid Hakimollahi.
 This was under the sponsorship of the Ahlul Bait Foundation of the Islamic Republic of Iran.
-It was granted accreditation provisionally in 2001 and finally in 2002.
+It was granted accreditation provisionally in 2001 and finally in 2002.2002.